ankurchavda/SparkLearning/README.md

 60. What is a dataframe?
 A dataframe is a distributed collection of data grouped into named columns.
 --------------------------
-61. Why not Dataframes and not RDDs?
+61. Why Dataframes and not RDDs?
 The computations are not known to Spark when it happens under an RDD.
 Whether you are performing a join, filter, select or aggregation, Spark only sees it as a lambda expression.
 Even the `Iterator[T]` datatype is not visible to spark.
 That leaves no room for Spark to perform optimizations
 --------------------------
 62. Why should you always define your schema upfront when reading a file?